gyohza/reports/README.md

 	* `csv/` - Converts results into a `.csv` file.
 It'll be a standard comma-separated file, with `sep=,` header to avoid conflicts with countries that use [decimal comma](https://en.wikipedia.org/wiki/Decimal_separator#Countries_using_Arabic_numerals_with_decimal_comma).
 	* `xls` - Converts results into a `.xls` file.
 5. `reportAlias` - Your report's alias (AKA name of its `.json` file, file extension excluded);
-6. `?apiKey=YOUR_KEY` - API key, in which `YOUR_KEY` must be the name (file extension excluded) of an existing `.json` file under `clients/`;
+6. `?apiKey=YOUR_KEY`[<sup>[1]</sup>](#NOTE_2_1_1_getparams) - API key, in which `YOUR_KEY` must be the name (file extension excluded) of an existing `.json` file under `clients/`;
-7. `[&param1=val1]`, `[&paramN=valN]`, ... - Parameters that will be provided as variables to the report's query.
+7. `[&param1=val1]`, `[&paramN=valN]`, ...[<sup>[1]</sup>](#NOTE_2_1_1_getparams) - Parameters that will be provided as variables to the report's query.

-**Note:** remember that in **any** URL on the web, the **first** GET parameter after the report's alias **must** be preceded by `?` instead of `&`.
-The following parameters should be identified with a preceding `&`.
+**<span id="NOTE_2_1_1_getparams">[1]</span>** *Remember that in **any** URL on the web, the **first** GET parameter after the report's alias **must** be preceded by `?` instead of `&`.
+The following parameters should be identified with a preceding `&`.*

 ## <span id="TOC_3">Further Trickery</span>
 > << Under construction! >>

 <!--
 	Coming soon:
-		1. Meshing two queries from different databases;
+		1. Meshing two queries, possibly from different databases;
-		2. Creating custom HTML in queries.
+		2. Including custom HTML in queries.
 -->

 ## <span id="TOC_4">Development Status</span>
 This project was started just as a small local solution and steadily grew into something else.
 There's still ongoing developments, lots of ideas to build upon and I'm still very open to suggestions.

-Also, to be quite frank, I'm not a 10 years experience PHP developer so if you have any complaints or suggestions, please be sure to drop by the Issues section and leave me some notes.
+If you have any complaints or suggestions, please be sure to drop by the Issues section and leave me some notes.

-### <span id="TOC_4_1">Known issues</span>
+### <span id="TOC_4_1">Future</span>
+* There have been complaints about the name of this project - "reports" is "uninspiring" - but no suggestions were made.
+I know for a fact that I suck at naming things, but it would be lovely if there were an early species of some sort that I could name after.
+Species such as *Tiktaalik*, *Acanthostega*, coelacanths, *Dunkleosteus*, *Ambulocetus* are of particular interest but obviously a mouthful, so maybe contracting the names would work, but potentially lose their meaning. [*Pikaia*](https://en.wikipedia.org/wiki/Pikaia) (an early [Burgess Shale](https://en.wikipedia.org/wiki/Burgess_Shale) [chordate](https://en.wikipedia.org/wiki/Chordate)) bears a compact and somewhat appealing name.
+But then again... does the name have to reflect the application's nature?
+I don't know.
 * Creators and maintainers should be contacted by email when their name is clicked at `reports/table/reportAlias`.
 It does work... but it pops up a gmail tab instead of the usual `mailto:` protocol.
 I did it that way because my company uses G Suite and only a few people there had email clients installed.
 I will adapt it in the near future;
 * I know XLS sucks and I'll add XLSX support soon.
 I'm gonna dig through PHP Spreadsheets documentation to see if there's any difference in the XLSX and XLS class structures and adapt my code if needed.

 ## <span id="TOC_5">Disclaimer</span>
-You may use the app with your own discretion.
-If you're not sure what you're allowed to do, read the GPL v3 license.

-If something goes wrong, I may support you when I have enough time available.
-If you solved the problem yourself, please share it with me.
-It will be highly appreciated!
+I've been coding for quite a few years now, but haven't been too hot on git until very recently.
+This is officially my first public repo - I don't expect it to garner any attention at all because I suck at advertising, but I'm quite sure several sneaky mistakes and poor choices are out there to be found.
+As aforementioned, you're welcome to [**file an issue**](https://github.com/gyohza/reports/issues).

+I know this is cliché to the max, but I cannot be held responsible for anything... blah blah blah.
+Do not include this in life-supporting devices and you'll always be able to perform a rollback.
+Use it with your own discretion.

 Also please don't sue me - I don't do plastic straws. :)